 We love it.
 Chatting and laughing with them, what a delight and honor for us to have experienced this.

 On the final morning, I sat on the sands, just gazing out to sea, watching the fisherman bringing their catches ashore.
 And there they were!
-Swimming about a hundred meters offshore were a pod of dolphins.
+Swimming about a hundred meters offshore was a pod of dolphins.

 The date was the 24th January.
 My birthday.
 And what a lovely present it made.
 Seeing dolphins in their natural habitat.